spatialillusions/milsymbol/README.md

 milsymbol
 =========

-milsymbol is a small library in pure javascript that creates military unit symbols according to to MIL-STD-2525 and APP6.
+milsymbol is a small library in pure javascript that creates military unit symbols according to to MIL-STD-2525 and STANAG APP6.

 Example of unit symbol generated with milsymbol: